nflverse/nfldata/DATASETS.md

 > standings <- read_csv("https://raw.githubusercontent.com/leesharpe/nfldata/master/standings.csv")
 ```

 Data begins with the 2002 NFL season.
+This CSV should be updated within minutes of a game completing.

 Columns:
 - `season`: The year of the NFL season.
 This reperesents the whole season, so regular season games that happen in January as well as playoff games will occur in the year after this number.